junxit/us-congress-bills-111/bill.md

   >     - **(ii)** to officers or employees of such body or such organization as a part of the official duties or employment of such officers or employees;
   >     - **(iii)** at the request of the Secretary of Homeland Security; and
   >     - **(iv)** for the sole purpose of preparing for, responding to, or recovering from an emergency described under subparagraph (B).
-  >   - **(B)** *Emergencies* An emergency is described under this subparagraph if the Secretary of Homeland Security identifies such emergency as a major disaster, a catastrophe, an act of terrorism, or a transportation security incident.
+  >   - **(B)** *Emergencies* An emergency is described under this subparagraph if the Secretary of Homeland Security identifies such emergency as a major disaster, a catastrophe catastrophic incident, an act of terrorism, or a transportation security incident.
   >   - **(C)** *Regulations* Not later than 6 months after the date of the enactment of this paragraph, the Secretary of Homeland Security shall issue regulations to protect copyright owners by preventing the unauthorized access to the secondary transmissions described in subparagraph (A).
-  >   - **(D)** *Reports to congressional committees* Not later than one year after the date of the enactment of this paragraph and by September 30 of each year thereafter, the Secretary of Homeland Security shall submit a report to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate describing—
+  >   - **(D)** *Reports to congressional committees* Not later than one year after the date of the enactment of this paragraph and by September 30 of each year thereafter, the Secretary of Homeland Security shall submit a report to the Committee on the Judiciary and the Committee on Homeland Security of the House of Representatives and the Committee on the Judiciary of the Senate describing—
   >     - **(i)** the manner in which the authority granted under subparagraph (A) is being used; and
   >     - **(ii)** any additional legislative recommendations the Secretary may have.
   >   - **(E)** *Definitions* As used in this paragraph:
   >     - **(i)** *Terrorism* The term terrorism has the meaning given that term in section 2(16) of the Homeland Security Act of 2002 (6 U.S.C.
 101(16)).
   >     - **(ii)** *Transportation security incident* The term transportation security incident has the meaning given that term in section 70101 of title 46.
+  >     - **(iii)** *Catastrophic incident* The term “catastrophic incident” means any natural disaster, act of terrorism, or other man-made disaster that results in extraordinary levels of casualties or damage or disruption severely affecting the population (including mass evacuations), infrastructure, the environment, the economy, national morale, or government functions in a geographic area.
   >   - **(F)** *Effective date* This paragraph shall take effect with respect to a secondary transmission described under subparagraph (A) that is made after the end of the 30-day period beginning on the effective date of the regulations issued by the Secretary of Homeland Security under subparagraph (C).

 - **(e)** *License provided for certain networks of noncommercial educational broadcast stations* Section 119(a)(2)(C) is amended by adding at the end the following new clause:
-  > - **(vi)** *Networks of noncommercial educational broadcast stations* In the case of a system of three or more noncommercial educational broadcast stations licensed by a single State, public agency, or political, educational, or special purpose subdivision of a State, the statutory license provided for in subparagraph (A) shall apply to the secondary transmission of the primary transmission of such system to any subscriber in any county within such State, if such subscriber is located in a designated market area that is not otherwise eligible to receive the secondary transmission of the primary transmission of such system pursuant to section 122(a).
+  > - **(vi)** *Networks of noncommercial educational broadcast stations* In the case of a system of three or more noncommercial educational broadcast stations licensed by a to a single State, public agency, or political, educational, or special purpose subdivision of a State, the statutory license provided for in subparagraph (A) shall apply to the secondary transmission of the primary transmission of such system to any subscriber in any county within such State, if such subscriber is located in a designated market area that is not otherwise eligible to receive the secondary transmission of the primary transmission of such system pursuant to section 122(a).

 - **(f)** *Deposit of statements and fees; verification procedures* Section 119(b) is amended—
   - **(1)** by amending the subsection heading to read as follows: “(b) Deposit of statements and fees; verification procedures.—”;